roadtocode4u/spaceship/docs/reactjs/02-react-folder-structure/02-react-folder-structure.md

 1. Open your terminal or command prompt to the root directory of your React app.

-2. Run the following command:
+2. Run the Command

+ * Simply type the following command and press Enter:

 ```js
 npm start
 ```

+* f you see this line in your `package.json` file:

 ```js
 "scripts":{
     "start": "react-scripts start"
 }
 ```

+It means that when you run `npm start`, it's actually running the `react-scripts start` command.

+3. **Custom Script :**

+Sometimes, developers may customize the script name instead of using `npm start`.
+For instance, if your `package.json` looks like this:

 ```js
 "scripts":{
     "fly": "react-scripts start"
 }
 ```

+Then, to start your app, you'd use the custom script name, which is `fly` in this example:

 ```js
 npm run fly
 ```

+That's it!
+Your React app should now be running, and you'll see a message in your terminal telling you where you can access it in your web browser ( usually at **http://localhost:3000** by default ).
+Just open a web browser, paste this address, and you'll be able to see your React app in action.

 ### How to open a React App in the browser?

 To open a React app in the browser, you need to follow the steps below:

-Open your command prompt or terminal to the root directory of your React app.
+1. Open your command prompt or terminal to the root directory of your React app.

-Run the command `npm start` in your terminal.
+2. Run the command `npm start` in your terminal.
 This will start a development server and open your app in the default browser automatically.

-If the app doesn't open automatically, you can manually open it by typing `http://localhost:3000/` in your browser's address bar.
+3. If the app doesn't open automatically, you can manually open it by typing `http://localhost:3000/` in your browser's address bar.

 ### SPA (Single Page Application)

-A web application or web page interacts with the user by dynamically rewriting the current page instead of loading whole new pages from the server.
+A Single Page Application (SPA) is like a website that can change its content smoothly without loading entirely new pages.
+It's like a magic book where the pages transform on their own, making the web experience faster and more interactive.

 ### Folder Structure